Lion4567714/RaytheonUI/README.md

 1. `cd react-app`
 2. `npm start`

-### (Temporary) Changing between Connecting to Flask and Graphs
+### How to View New Charts

-To change between connecting to localhost and graphing, simply open [index.js](/react-app/src/index.js), and swap the commented line between lines 10 and 11.
+After you have already added your new chart, you may change the URL in [Chart.tsx](/react-ts/src/resources/Chart.tsx) to point to your new chart on the backend server.